minsiuuu-hash/CNN/README.md

 ![project image](img/RTL.png)

-2. To reduce hardware resource usage and power consumption, the Log2 shift method is used instead of division operation.
+2. To reduce hardware resource usage and power consumption, The Log2 shift method is used to replace weight multiplication with shift operations.

 The Log2 shift method replaces complex arithmetic operations with shift-based operations.
 By using shift operations instead of division or multiplication, the hardware structure can be simplified and DSP usage can be reduced.